iciclespider/mezzanine/README.rst

 Test Server
 ===========

-This project is requires Django version 1.2 and Grappelli version 2.2.
+This project is requires Django version 1.2, Grappelli version 2.2, and the latest version of filebrowser.

 Steps to run a sample test server:

   * Ensure Django version 1.2 is available when "django" is imported.
   * Ensure Grappelli version 2.2 is available when "grappelli" is imported.
+  * Ensure the "filebrowser" can be imported.
   * Run the syncdb Django management command.
   * Run the runserver Django management command.

 When running the server, it needs to be informed where the admin media is.
-Generally, just pointing to the grappelli media directory is good enough, at least for testing.
+Generally, just pointing to the grappelli media directory is good enough (filebrowser does work quite right though).
 I also like to test using the non loop network interface, which creates the effect of a differently domain being accessed.

-So the runserver command I use is something like this:
+There is also a fixture called "localhost", which provides a very simple Hello World web site.
+So the typical sequence of management commands to run a demo test server is:

+  $ mezzanine/manage.py syncdb
+  $ mezzanine/manage.py loaddata localhost
   $ mezzanine/manage.py runserver --adminmedia=~/src/grappelli/grappelli/media 0.0.0.0:8000

-This provides an empty installation with no web site.
-Opening a url, such as "http://127.0.0.1:8000/" will echo back the domain used.
-The /admin/ page should allow for logging in so sites can be created.
+Opening a url that does not have a domain configured for it, such as "http://127.0.0.1:8000/", will echo back the domain used.

 ===================
 Creating a Web Site